X68K-us/x68k-us.github.io/README.md

-# x68k-us.github.io
+# x68k.us site

-The x68k.us web site
+Based on the [AmigaVision](https://amiga.vision) web site, which is based on the Hydra template for Jekyll.